-This means the IRS taxes cryptocurrency like property and investments, not currency.
-All transactions, from selling coins to using cryptos for purchases, are subject to the same tax treatment as other capital gains and losses.
+The IRS taxes cryptocurrency like property and investments, not currency.
+All transactions, from selling cryptos for fiat (USD) or another crypto, to using cryptos for purchases, are subject to the same tax treatment as other investment activity that incurs capital gains and losses.

-Some cryptocurrency transactions are also taxed as income and reported on the Schedule 1, such as interest, staking rewards, and mining income.
+Some cryptocurrency transactions are also taxed as income and reported on the IRS Form Schedule 1, such as interest, dividends, staking rewards, and mining income.

-Sales and trades are taxed as capital gains or losses, dependent on your accounting method.
+Sales and trades of cryptocurrency are taxed as capital gains or losses, dependent on your accounting method (also known as your cost basis method).

 Short-term capital gains tax is a tax applied to profits from selling an asset you’ve held for less than a year.
 Short-term capital gains taxes are paid at the same rate as you’d pay on your ordinary income, such as wages from a job.